Twins vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Hunter Renfroe has 42 hits with nine doubles, 10 home runs, 15 walks and 28 RBI.
+- Hunter Renfroe has put up 45 hits with nine doubles, 10 home runs and 15 walks.
+He has driven in 29 runs.

 Renfroe Recent Games